rust-skia/rust-skia/README.md

 To simplify and speed up the build, we also plan to provide prebuilt binaries for some of the major platforms ([#49](https://github.com/rust-skia/rust-skia/issues/49)).

+### Feature "Vulkan"

+Vulkan support can be enabled with the Cargo feature "vulkan" in `Cargo.toml`.
+For that, a rebuild of Skia is needed, and to render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.

+Note that Vulkan drivers need to be available.
+On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on Mac OS X, [MoltenVK](<https://moltengl.com/moltenvk/>) may be an option until Metal is properly supported.

 ## Examples

 The examples are taken from [Skia's website](https://skia.org/) and [ported to the Rust API](skia-safe/examples/skia-org).